CodeForAfrica/HealthTools.API/README.md

 To set it in the ENV, run  `export WIT_ACCESS_TOKEN='Token'`

-The following endpoint is used to run wit.ai on healthrools.API
+The following endpoint is used to run wit.ai on healthtools.API

 | URL Endpoint | HTTP Method | Functionality | Parameter |
 |--------------|-------------|---------------|-----------|